katlund/BlockStab/README.md

  10:  9.0044e-16  |  2.5827e-16
  ```

-There are several test files.
-See the header for each.
-To explore some
+There are several test files.  `MakeHeatmap` generates heatmaps comparing loss of
+orthogonality and residual across many skeleton-muscle combinations for the same
+test matrix.  `KappaPlot` and similar test files plot loss of orthogonality and
+residual trends against matrices with a range of condition numbers; since the Greek
+letter $\kappa$ is used to denote the 2-norm condition number, we refer to these
+plots as "kappa plots."
+See the header for each for full descriptions of
-interesting examples, try the following:
+their functionalities.
+To explore some interesting examples, try the following:
 * `MakeHeatmap([100 10 2], 'stewart',  {'BCGS', 'BCGS_IRO', 'BCGS_SROR'}, {'CGS', 'HouseQR'}, 1, 1)`
 * `KappaPlot([100 10], [], {'MGS', 'MGS_SVL', 'MGS_LTS', 'MGS_CWY', 'MGS_ICWY'})`
 * `BlockKappaPlot([100 20 2], [], {'BCGS', 'BCGS_IRO', 'BCGS_IRO_LS'}, {'CGS', 'MGS', 'HouseQR'})`